NLESC-JCER/cpp2wasm/README.md

 Executing a long running C++ method will block the browser from running any other code like updating the user interface.
 In order to avoid this, the method can be run in the background using [web workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers).
 A web worker runs in its own thread and can be interacted with from JavaScript using messages.

-We need to instantiate a web worker which will implement later in `src/js/worker.js`.
+We need to instantiate a web worker which we will implement later in `src/js/worker.js`.

 ```{.js #worker-consumer}
 // this JavaScript snippet is later referred to as worker-consumer